Code-Platoon-Curriculum/curriculum/01-Js-Py-Intro/3-js-jest-intro/2-intermediate-js-and-jest.md

 });
 ```

-`describe` takes a description as it's first argument and the second is a callback function with a number of tests.
+`describe` takes a description as its first argument and the second is a callback function with a number of tests.
 Jest understands `describe` as well and will print things nicely to reflect that this is a group. `describe` blocks can even be nested, so you can have groups within groups within groups if desired.

 ### Skipping tests